BOYS BASKETBALL: Adams cagers dancing to a winning beat |

 Senior role players Jack Twitty and Sam Gasiorowski are both ace defensive-stoppers.
 They teamed to limit Young, a Kentucky-signee and McDonald's All-American, to a career-low three points in Adams’ downing of Rochester back in January.

 Twitty usually starts and is assigned the opposing team’s star.
 Gasiorowski’s gritty contribution off the bench has been a pleasant surprise, especially when you consider he didn’t even make the team during tryouts last year.

 C.J.
 Borglin is a do-a-little-bit-of-everything type that chips in with effort and leadership.

-“This is a group of players that have come up together through the program and to see them having this kind of season is really cool,” Adams head coach John Hall said.
+“This is a group of players that have come up together through the program and to see them having this kind of season is really cool and a testament to what kind of competitors they are,” Adams head coach John Hall said.
 “They deserve everything they’ve gotten.
 No matter how this year ends, it’s been a tremendous success in so many ways.
-I know that everybody associated with this team will always reemember this season and how special it was."Tweet
+I don't think anyone involved will ever forget their experience this season.
+That's how special it's been.”

 When the Highlanders collected their 18th victory of the year last week they became the school's all-time leader in single-season wins.Tweet